-(P36)
+(P28)

 Secondly and mathematically, we’ll also prove this with two significant claims.
-The first is about the optimality of all cells being occupied.
-The second will be helpful when dealing with more complicated aircraft.
+Claim One, shown on the slide, is about the optimality of all cells being occupied.
+Claim Two will be helpful when dealing with more complicated aircraft.

-(P37)

-Here is Claim One.
-You can also refer to this in the essay.
-As the thesis has been shown before, we’ll not elaborate on this.

-(P38)
+(P29)

 Disembarking can be seen as the reverse of boarding.
-Therefore, the best strategy should be similar to boarding.
-However, there are no offering cell procedures, the passengers have already been in an ideal queue, thus spending less time than boarding because of higher parallelity.
+Therefore, the best strategy should be similar to boarding: to reach the highest parallelity.
+However, as there are no offering cell procedures, the passengers have already been in an ideal queue, thus spending less time than boarding because of higher parallelity.

-(P39)
+(P30)